 It’s C.S.
 Lewis week here at Faithlife!
-We’re celebrating the scholar’s life and writings, and with that, discounting the 30-volume C.S.
-Lewis Collection for one week only.
+We’re celebrating the scholar’s life and writings in the 30-volume C.S.
+Lewis Collection.

 This is a post from Ryan J. Pemberton (M.T.S., Duke Divinity School), minister for university engagement at First Presbyterian Church of Berkeley, Calif., contemplating reconciliation through the lens of C.S.
 Lewis.